Absence seizure: Signs and symptoms

 Mixed forms of absence frequently occur.
 These seizures can happen a few times a day or in some cases, hundreds of times a day, to the point that the person cannot concentrate in school or in other situations requiring sustained, concentrated attention.

 Risk factors

 Typical absences are easily induced by hyperventilation in more than 90% of people with typical absences.
 This is a reliable test for the diagnosis of absence seizures: a patient suspected of typical absences should be asked to hyperventilate for three minutes, counting breaths.
 During hyperventilation, the oxygen and carbon dioxide level will become abnormal.
-This results in weakening of electrical signal which leads to a reduction in the seizure threshold.
+This results in weakening of electrical signals which leads to a reduction in the seizure threshold.
 Intermittent photic stimulation may precipitate or facilitate absence seizures; eyelid myoclonia is a common clinical feature.

-A specific mechanism difference exists in absence seizures in that T-type Ca^{++} channels are believed to be involved.
-Ethosuximide is specific for these channels and thus it is not effective for treating other types of seizures.
-Valproate and gabapentin (among others) have multiple mechanisms of action including blockade of T-type Ca^{++} channels, and are useful in treating multiple seizure types.
-Gabapentin can aggravate absence seizures.